Avizc/avizc.github.io/_posts/2018-07-29-creating-promisify.md

 ## Hello, Promisify, a function that returns functions!

 I created a new file called **promisify.js**!
 But then I got stuck again, how *do* you create a function that creates a function?
 In hindsight I should have thought more OOP here.
 This summer has tested my blackbox implementing a ton as a lot of my summer was working on things I had never seen or done before.
-I also learned a ton by getting into the habit of desugaring everything I touched once I knew what sugaring was!
+I also learned a ton by getting into the habit of desugaring everything I touched once I knew what sugaring, or [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar), was.

 The first thing I did was remove all of the monkey patching to the new file, commented it out, then created a generic function that looked like: